tjtanjin/react-chatbotify-docs/docs/faq.md

   );
 }
 ```
+#### Q9) I'm using NextJS and running into `Global CSS cannot be imported from within node_modules` error, how can I fix this?

+This usually happens because you're still using the `pages` directory instead of the `app` directory.
+There are 2 solutions:
+- Use app directory instead of pages
+- If you must use pages, then find react-chatbotify/dist/index.js within node_modules and delete the css import.
+Copy the css file into your own project to import it.
+Then delete .next folder and restart the project.

+The first solution is recommended but the second solution is a viable workaround if you are unable to use `app` directory.
+However, using the second solution means that there’s a need to manually perform this whenever you do a version upgrade of the library.

-#### Q9) I'm using custom hooks but values/functions don't seem to be working (e.g. messages/paths arrays are empty), why?
+#### Q10) I'm using custom hooks but values/functions don't seem to be working (e.g. messages/paths arrays are empty), why?

 A common pitfall for experiencing such issues is importing custom hooks in components not nested within `ChatBotProvider`.
 More information about this can be found in the [**API documentation for hooks**](/docs/api/hooks).